sqroot-eu/sqroot.eu/_posts/2016/2016-04-14-securing-ssh-keys.md

 The `load-ssh-keys` program works as follows.
 First, it prompts me for a password to decrypt the USB drive.

-{% picture 2016/04/ssh/unlock-volume.png alt="Decrypting the volume" %}
+{% asset 2016/04/ssh/unlock-volume.png alt="Decrypting the volume" %}

 If the password is correct, the volume is mounted in read-only mode.
 Next, the script tries to load the SSH key from the USB into `ssh-agent` (and prompts for the SSH key password).

-{% picture 2016/04/ssh/unlock-key.png alt="Unlocking the SSH key" %}
+{% asset 2016/04/ssh/unlock-key.png alt="Unlocking the SSH key" %}

 When this succeeds, a success notification is displayed and the drive will be unmounted.

-{% picture 2016/04/ssh/ok-notification.png alt="OK notification" %}
+{% asset 2016/04/ssh/ok-notification.png alt="OK notification" %}

 I use the `-c` flag with `ssh-add`.
 This prompts me for confirmation every time `ssh-agent` wants to use my key.
 It's an additional manual step, but avoids issues where some other actor tries to access the agent without my knowledge.

-{% picture 2016/04/ssh/key-use-prompt.png alt="Key use confirmation" %}
+{% asset 2016/04/ssh/key-use-prompt.png alt="Key use confirmation" %}

 The script can be seen below (and on [GitHub](https://gist.github.com/anroots/25c82171f49aa09390f3a22cf29254db)).